How to Work Legally on an F1 Visa?

-One of the most significant difference is that all OPT employment requires prior authorization from USCIS, in other words, an international student must file a Form I-765 application for employment authorization with USCIS to get an Employment Authorization Document (EAD) to start to work.
+One of the most significant difference is that all OPT employment requires prior authorization from the United States Citizenship and Immigration Services (USCIS), in other words, an international student must file a Form I-765 application for employment authorization with USCIS to get an Employment Authorization Document (EAD) to start to work.

 The general eligibility requirements to apply for an EAD based on OPT are:

 An F1 international student may be eligible to participate in OPT in two different ways, Pre-completion OPT and Post-completion OPT.
 Most international students will apply for Post-completion OPT because if they would like to work before completion of their degree, they may work through CPT rather than Pre-completion OPT.
 CPT does not require filing of Form I-765 to USCIS which will cost $410 filing fee.

 Post-completion OPT is permitted for up to 12 months full-time in total.
 An international student can apply for 12 months of OPT at each education level, (i.e., you may have 12 months of OPT at the bachelor’s level and another 12 months of OPT at the master’s level).

 When you apply for Post-completion OPT, keep in mind that: